php-fig/fig-standards/proposed/psr-cache.md

 interpreted as described in [RFC 2119][].

-The final implementations MAY be able to decorate the objects with more functionality that the one proposed but they MUST implement the indicated interfaces/functionality first.
+The final implementations MAY be able to decorate the objects with more functionality than the one proposed but they MUST implement the indicated interfaces/functionality first.

 [RFC 2119]: http://tools.ietf.org/html/rfc2119